 CONGRATULATIONS...
-You are now the proud owner of a new 1978 snowmobile.
+You are now the proud owner of a new 1980 snowmobile.
 This vehicle is the result of incomparable teamwork between Bombardier designers, engineers and technicians.
 Consequently, this vehicle is designed and engineered with safety, handling, comfort and quietness in mind.
-We do respect your desires and that of others.